 I had done it in make-believe voice-overs for make-believe products while I attended advertising school in Brazil.
 I knew what it was like to sit in a recording booth; memorizing lines; taking deep breaths and talking with no interruptions.
 I had done it.
-But I had done it in my own language.
+But this time I was scared.
+No, I was terrified.
+Because, I had recorded these audios in my own language.
 In my own local and widely accepted accent.
 “Mineirês” as this dialect of sorts is called in Brazil.
 And I could live with that.
 I have lived with that accent without much notice my entire life.

 I forgot where I was.
 I was sitting at Richardson Auditorium at Princeton University, and the Annual Poetry Festival was about to start.
 I don’t know what I expected.
 Surely not what I was about to witness that afternoon.
 I don’t know if it was the mere act of reciting that shocked me; The power words carry once spoken.
 Or, the lyrical nature poetry imbues into every syllable; or the heaviness strophes carry once written.
 No. My shock came from the confessions given by each poet before reciting: they were apprehensive about reading aloud.
 Reading aloud in a foreign language.
 About, reading aloud in English.
 Most of the poets presenting that afternoon were not from Jersey.
 They were not from the States.
 They were not from here.